sumairaramzan244/Event-Planner/README.md

 # Event Planner App

 This is a mobile application built using **React Native (Expo)** for planning and managing events.
-The app allows users to create events, view available events, book tickets, and manage their bookings.
+The app allows users to create events, view available events, book tickets  and manage their bookings.
 It provides an easy way for users to keep track of events in one place.

 ---